OMPSHUNYAYA/Structural-Number-Theory/README.md

 SSNT reveals a strict and surprising compression of integer transition behavior.

-Within the canonical SSNT reference run (`n <= 20000`), all observed integer transitions collapse into exactly `54` distinct structural signatures.
+Within the canonical SSNT reference run (`n <= 20000`), all observed integer transitions collapse into exactly `54` observed distinct structural signatures.

 This result is:
 - deterministic